dborisenko/dborisenko.github.io/_posts/2017-06-18-how-to-build-scala-tiny-backend-on-amazon-aws-lambda.markdown

 # Summary

 In this article we created a simple project which allows us to build lambda functions in Scala with automated sbt deployment.
 We also learnt how to put data to Amazon DynamoDB.
 And it's easy and powerfull.
+The source code of this project you can find in my [github](https://github.com/dborisenko/scala-aws-lambda-dynamodb).

 # Articles
 * [Writing AWS Lambda Functions in Scala](https://aws.amazon.com/blogs/compute/writing-aws-lambda-functions-in-scala/)